DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 - Double Predestination: &ldquo;God cast the die, and some of you are destined to lose the game.&rdquo;
 - Single Unconditional Election: &ldquo;Some of you are foreordained to come to faith; the rest have condemned themselves to hell.&rdquo;
-- Conditonal Election (double foreknowledge): &ldquo;The only way to find out if you were elected before time is to come to genuine faith.&rdquo;
+- Conditional Election (double foreknowledge): &ldquo;The only way to find out if you were elected before time is to come to genuine faith.&rdquo;

 Different types of Free Will: